kmkan/cryptoanalysis/README.md

   GROUP BY token, date
 ),
 tokens AS (
-  SELECT COUNT(DISTINCT token) as token_count
+  -- Get the count of distinct tokens for portfolio allocation SELECT COUNT(DISTINCT token) as token_count
   FROM daily_prices
 ),
 portfolio_allocation AS (
-  SELECT
+  -- Allocate $10,000 evenly across all tokens and calculate quantities SELECT
     daily_prices.*,
     ROUND(10000.0 / token_count, 2) as initial_allocation,